HmmOrange/Perilous-Space/README.md

-# Perilous-Space
+# Square Scramble
-A minimally working game with a shit ton of bugs
+A minimally working game with (perhaps) a shit ton of bugs

 # How to play
 Up arrow to fly, left/right to move horizontally.
 Collect stars to earn scores while avoiding the bullets.
 Shields will spawn periodically to assist you :D